-We show that much of the persistence in the PERF spreads' multifactor betas can be explained by persistence in characteristics that constitute PERF.
-Our test's power when based on PERF owes mainly to stocks' PERF characteristics persisting longer than the associated mispricing.
-A firm with a currently high PERF score (signaling overpricing) tends to remain unprofitable and distressed long thereafter.
-Previous studies link the predictive abilities of those characteristics to investor underreaction.2 Suppose, for example, investors underreact to profitability information, paying too high a price for an unprofitable firm.
+We show that much of the persistence in the PERF spreads' multifactor betas can be explained by persistence in the measures of profitability, distress, and momentum that constitute PERF.
+Our test's power when based on PERF owes mainly to those underlying characteristics persisting longer than the associated mispricing.
+For example, a firm with a currently high PERF score (signaling overpricing) tends to remain unprofitable and distressed long thereafter.
+Previous studies link the predictive abilities of those characteristics to investor underreaction.3 Suppose, for example, investors underreact to profitability information, paying too high a price for an unprofitable firm.
 We expect that the longer a firm has been unprofitable, the less likely are investors to underreact to currently low profitability.
 Consistent with that hypothesis, we find that the longer a stock has had its current PERF score, the less useful that score is in constructing a profitable long-short strategy today.